Making Your Work-Life Fun

 3. Grab a meal

 Ordering lunch or dinner for everyone is always, and we mean always, a great idea.
 Honestly, who would ever say no to free food, huh?
 Apart from reducing the distance created by hierarchy, having a meal together would also allow more interaction among co-workers.
 You could add a twist by rotating lunch boxes and allowing a small group to switch ‘tiffins’.
 The more comfortable they get with each other, the more relaxed they would feel to work together as a team.

 Fix different days for different dress codes.
 Alternate between traditional, regional, western wear or fancy-dress days.
 These days will definitely liven up the atmosphere at the workplace.
 Life will seem better, easier and happier.
 Everybody would love to have a casual dress code on a Friday!

 An open feedback session can be a good way to help people interact with each other.
 These sessions are particularly helpful for those who are somewhat introvert and find it difficult to communicate easily with others.
 Ask people to introduce each other and say what they like about others individually.
 That also helps know what co-workers are thinking about each other.

 6. Celebrating birthdays

 Don’t just cut a cake.
 Smear it.
 Fashion the celebrations according to the likes of the person whose birthday it is, make them feel special.
 This can be real fun.
-Bring in board games to the office, be it scrabble or monopoly.
-Encourage your employees to ‘wish each other in groups’.
+Encourage employee engagement by bringing in board games to the office, be it scrabble or monopoly.
+Nudge your employees to ‘wish each other in groups’.
 These small things can really help release stress and will also enhance the bonding between them.

 7. Celebrate a big contract or the completion of a major project